-- 1. Must complete an American Heart Association or American Red Cross Health Care Provider CPR course, a copy of both sides of the card must be provided on the first day of class. - 2.
+- Must complete an American Heart Association Health Care Provider CPR course, a copy of both sides of the card must be provided on the first day of class. - 2.
 Are required to carry health insurance as long as they are in the program. - 3.
 Must maintain a minimum of "C" in each course to progress through the course and semester sequence. - 4.
-Must show proof of current health status (by physical exam less than a year old (form may be obtained through the Health and Wellness Center). - 5.
+Must show proof of current health status (by physical exam less than a year old. - 5.
 Have up-to-date immunization/titres - a.
 The Purified Protein Derivative (PPD) must be done annually. - b.
 Rubella, Rubeola and Mumps titre and immunization, if necessary. - c.
 Varicella (chicken pox) titre and immunization, if necessary. - d.
-Hepatitis B screening, vaccine if necessary, or written waiver. - 6.
-Are required to have a criminal background check and a drug screen per regulations of the clinical facility.
+Hepatitis B screening, vaccine if necessary, or written waiver. - Are required to have a criminal background check and a drug screen per regulations of the clinical facility.
 Check with the Program Coordinator for specific information.